boopsboops/nhamunda-checklist/nhamunda-checklist.md

 While we follow the taxonomy of <u>Buitrago-Suárez & Burr (2007)</u>, we also consider the possibility that *P. reticulatum* Eigenmann & Eigenmann, 1889 is a junior subjective synonym of *P. fasciatum* (Linnaeus), in light of the study of <u>Carvalho-Costa et al. (2011)</u>, who reported minimal genetic differentiation among the taxa considered conspecific with *P. fasciatum* previous to the study of <u>Buitrago-Suárez & Burr (2007)</u>.

-Fishes were caught.
-Location?
-Specimens not retained as vouchers.
-Pictured alive in Figure YYY.
+Four individuals were caught at night using gill nets \[Val, where were these set?\].
+The *Pseudoplatystoma* specimens were not retained as vouchers.
+An example of two live specimens is pictured in Figure YYY.

 ##### Figure